 Can I have both Medicare and TennCare in Tennessee?

 Yes.
-Roughly 250,000 Tennesseans have both.
-If you qualify for both, you're called "dual eligible", Medicare pays first for medical services, TennCare picks up the cost-sharing and adds benefits Medicare doesn't cover (long-term care, dental, transportation, behavioral health).
-Even if you don't qualify for full TennCare, Tennessee's three Medicare Savings Programs can pay your Medicare premiums and copays.
+A senior who qualifies for both Medicare and TennCare is dual eligible: Medicare pays first for medical services, and TennCare picks up the cost-sharing and adds benefits Medicare does not cover (long-term care, dental, transportation, and behavioral health).
+A senior who does not qualify for full TennCare may still get help from one of Tennessee's three Medicare Savings Programs, which pay the Part B premium and, under QMB, Medicare Part A and Part B cost-sharing as well.

 Will Medicare pay for nursing home care in Tennessee?

 Only short-term skilled nursing care, not long-term custodial care.
-Medicare covers up to 100 days of skilled nursing facility care after a qualifying 3-day inpatient hospital stay, days 1-20 fully covered, days 21-100 with a patient coinsurance of $217/day in 2026.
+Medicare covers up to 100 days of skilled nursing facility care after a qualifying 3-day inpatient hospital stay: days 1-20 are fully covered, and days 21-100 carry a patient coinsurance of $217 per day in 2026.
 Once skilled needs end and the stay becomes custodial, Medicare stops paying.
 Long-term custodial nursing care in Tennessee is paid for by TennCare CHOICES Group 1, by private long-term care insurance, or by private pay.

 Will TennCare pay for my prescriptions if I'm on Medicare?

-If you're a full-benefit dual eligible, TennCare doesn't pay for outpatient prescriptions directly, Medicare Part D does, with the Part D Low-Income Subsidy (Extra Help) reducing your out-of-pocket to near-zero ($0 premium for benchmark plans, $0 deductible, $5.10 generic / $12.65 brand-name copays in 2026).
-TennCare may cover some drugs Part D doesn't (specific over-the-counter and barbiturate categories).
+For a full-benefit dual eligible, TennCare does not pay for outpatient prescriptions directly; Medicare Part D does, with the Part D Low-Income Subsidy (Extra Help) reducing out-of-pocket costs to near zero ($0 premium for benchmark plans, $0 deductible, and copays of no more than $5.10 per generic / $12.65 per brand-name drug in 2026).
+TennCare may cover a few drugs Part D excludes.
 For QMB-only or SLMB-only enrollees not on full TennCare, Part D plus Extra Help applies the same way.

 What's the income limit for TennCare in Tennessee for a senior?

-For standard ABD (Aged, Blind, Disabled) eligibility, income must be at or below 100% of the SSI federal benefit rate, $994/month single, $1,491/month couple in 2026 per the SSA October 24, 2025 COLA announcement.
-For CHOICES institutional or HCBS eligibility, the limit goes up to 300% of SSI ($2,982/month) but a Qualified Income Trust may be required to capture income above that.
-The Medicare Savings Programs use higher income limits, QI goes up to ~$1,816/month single, ~$2,455/month couple.
+For standard Aged, Blind, and Disabled (ABD) eligibility, income must be at or below 100% of the SSI Federal Benefit Rate: $994 per month for an individual and $1,491 for a couple in 2026.
+For CHOICES institutional or home and community based eligibility, the limit rises to 300% of the SSI rate ($2,982 per month for an individual), and a Qualified Income Trust may be required for income above that.
+The Medicare Savings Programs use higher income limits; QI goes up to $1,816 for an individual and $2,455 for a couple.,,

 What's the difference between QMB, SLMB, and QI?

-All three are Medicare Savings Programs, with different income limits and different scopes.
-QMB (lowest income, ≤100% FPL + $20 disregard) covers Medicare premiums AND all cost-sharing, the most comprehensive.
-SLMB (100-120% FPL) covers the Part B premium only.
-QI (120-135% FPL) covers the Part B premium only and operates on a first-come, first-served basis each year.
+All three are Medicare Savings Programs with different income limits and different scopes.
+QMB (lowest income, up to $1,350 per month for an individual in 2026) covers the Part A and Part B premiums plus all Part A and Part B cost-sharing, the most comprehensive.
+SLMB (up to $1,616 for an individual) covers the Part B premium only.
+QI (up to $1,816 for an individual) covers the Part B premium only and operates first-come, first-served each year.
 All three trigger automatic Part D Extra Help.

 How much is Medicare Part B in 2026?